MicrosoftDocs/power-automate-docs/articles/minit/case-categorization.md

 When **Advanced mode** is turned on, you have more options:

-- Select a filter in the **Add filter** dropdown menu to specify attributes that define a finishing activity.
+- Select a filter in the **Add filter** dropdown menu to specify attributes that define a finishing activity or use any combination of filters.

 - Remove all filters.

 - Use the import and export filters by selecting (**...**).

-- Set the case to end events on or off.
+- Switch individual filters on or off.

 :::image type="content" source="media/case-cat-finished-advanced.png" alt-text="Screenshot of categorizing Finished cases in advanced mode.":::